George Starkey: Early life

 Starkey was born in Bermuda, the first of at least five children of George Stirk, a Scottish minister and devoted Calvinist, and Elizabeth Painter.
 During his early years in Bermuda, Starkey displayed interest in natural history, as evidenced by his written entomological observations of various insects indigenous to Bermuda.
 After the death of his father in 1637, Starkey was sent to New England, where he continued his early education before enrolling at Harvard College in 1643 at the age of 15.
 Introduced to alchemical theory, he would later stylise himself as the "Philosopher by Fire."
 After graduating from Harvard in 1646, Starkey resided in the Boston area and earned a living practising medicine while at the same time experimenting in chemical technology.

 Despite his successful medical practice, Starkey immigrated at age 22 to London, England, in November 1650 with his wife, Susanna Stoughton, whom he had married earlier that year.
-Susanna is believed to be the eldest daughter of Colonel Israel Stoughton, and sister of William Stoughton, a future governor of Massachusetts.
+Susanna is believed to be the eldest daughter of Colonel Israel Stoughton, and sister of William Stoughton, a future Lt.
+Governor of Massachusetts.
 It is not entirely known why Starkey decided to leave New England.
 One clue points to his interest in alchemy and chemical technology.
 It is known that Starkey was acquiring great skill at building ovens to facilitate alchemical experiments.
 However, he complained that the region offered unsuitable material needed for their operation, and therefore believed that relocating to England could provide access to better material and higher quality laboratory implements as well.
 Around this same time he changed his surname to Starkey for reasons that are unknown.

 Once in England, Starkey's reputation as an alchemist and chymical furnace maker grew among the scientific community and he soon acquired a network of colleagues from the circle of friends and correspondents of Samuel Hartlib – a group of social reformers, utopians, and natural philosophers.
 Within a few years, however, Starkey found himself in financial trouble and was consequently incarcerated because of debt—possibly twice sometime in late 1653 and again in mid-1654.
 Imprisoned for a brief period of time, Starkey returned to the practice of alchemy and medicine upon his release in late 1654.
 Additionally, he wrote and published a number of popular treatises.
 Yet, his most important work was written under several pseudonyms during the period prior to imprisonment when he was associated with the Hartlib circle.
 The most famous of these works, the Introitus apertus ad occlusum regis palatium, was published in 1667 after his death.